If you’re thinking you might like to dip your toes into the wonderful world of Buying Nothing New, here are some tips to get you started!

 If you have no idea how to even thread the machine, or what the heck a bobbin is (this was me 6 years ago..!) then have a look at The Sewing Directory for beginners classes near you, or again, just ask!
 If you ask around, you may have friends who could show you the basics, or join your local Streetbank group, and you may find someone happy to do a skill share/swap

-10) Come and join our Make Do and Mend-able community over on Facebook!
-It’s a fabulous bunch of people, sharing their Makes, and Mends, and top tips for Making Do.
+10) Come and join my sustainable living community over on Facebook!
+It’s a fabulous bunch of people, sharing their ideas, inspiration and top tips for living more lightly.
 It’s a great place to ask for help with anything you are struggling with, and everyone is very friendly and very lovely indeed!

 11) Because all the best Top 10 lists actually have 11 things…